invertedv/df/docs/Parser.md

 {:toc}
 ---

 The parser evaluates an expression that returns a Column.
-The method signature is
+The signature of the Parse function is:

     Parse(df DF, equation string) error